Auctioning App

 }

 There are several components found here.
-A simple name for the app, the components of the app itself and a reference to the “registry”.
-Each component of the app provides two values: a name used for referencing for other components within the app, and the base64 encoded instantiation message.
+A simple name for the app, the components of the app itself and a reference to the “Kernel”.
+Each component of the app provides two values: a name used for referencing for other components within the app, and the base64 encoded instantiation message.&#x20;

 If you do not have the CLI downloaded, go to the [Introduction to Apps](https://docs.andromedaprotocol.io/andromeda/andromeda-apps/introduction-to-apps) section to get the latest version.

-First, let us open the CLI by running andr in our terminal.
+First, let us open the CLI by running `andr` in our terminal.
 We then need to choose the chain we want to deploy on.
-Run "chain use" in the CLI and select the testnet that you want to deploy on.
-For this example I will be using the juno testnet uni-5.
+Run `"chain use"` in the CLI and select the testnet that you want to deploy on.
+For this example I will be using the Andromeda test-net Galileo-3.

-We have already uploaded the App ADO to the uni-5 testnet.
-The code I will use is 98.
-This code Id will most likely be outdated in the future.
-A simple way to check the latest code id for the App ADO is to query it from the ADODB using the the chain you want to use.
+We have already uploaded the App ADO to the Andromeda testnet.
+A simple way to check the latest code id for the App ADO is to query it from the ADODB using the chain you want to use.&#x20;

 In the CLI, while connected to the chain of choice, run: